This seminar will provide an overview of the labour laws and HR practices in Korea including labour contracts and dismissal

 As the business environment in Europe has deteriorated tremendously and the picture in the United States is also not so sanguine, the focus of global commerce has now shifted to Asia.
 As the fifteenth largest economy in the world and fourth in Asia, and one of the only two Asian members of the Organisation for Economic Co-operation and Development (OECD) which represents 34 of the most developed nations, Korea is one of the lynchpins of the economic stability in the region.

-At the end of this one day program, participants will be able to state the pertinent and critical legislation governing Korean employment, as well as be presented with an overview of the country’s historical, cultural, social and legal contexts within social contracts (e.g. employment) operate.
+At the end of this one day program, participants will be able to state the pertinent and critical laws governing Korean employment, as well as be presented with an overview of the country’s historical, cultural, social and legal environment.

 • To present an overview of the country's historical, cultural, social and legal contexts within which social contracts, which include employment contracts, operate.